roshanlc/reverse-geolocating-rest-api-spring-boot/README.md

 > A simple web app providing Rest api for reverse geolocating the provided coordinate.
+It is a spring boot project using spring web starter pack.
+The embedded server is tomcat.
+Any other embedded server can be used as well.